 3. How to Read and Analyze OBV Signals

 Here, the On Balance Volume indicator transitions from a simple line on a chart to a powerful analytical tool.
 Remember, the line’s actual numerical value is meaningless.
-Its price direction is the only thing that matters.
+Its direction relative to price action is the only thing that matters.

 3.1.
 Trend Confirmation: A Basic Check